fehmi/simply.js/docs/framer.md

         }, '*')
 ```

-Then, in other instances, you can listen for messages like this:
+Then, in other instances, you can listen for messages as follows:

 ```js
 window.addEventListener("message", function (e) {